torqueforge/poodgate-2016/outline.md

 Make sure survey is ok
 Make bit.ly link for survey

+* Tell them to pick a different seat

 Tell them bit.ly link
-Give the a few minutes to fill out survey
+Give them a few minutes to fill out survey
-Go over survey publically
+Go over survey

 Do 'Reflect on What I Learned' posters: